-You probably want to hit the golf ball as long and accurate as possible, so what type of golf shaft should you choose.
-Finding the best shaft for your game can be done by visiting a professional club fitting shop.
-In most cases, you will have to choose from stiff vs regular flex.
+You probably want to hit the golf ball as long and accurately as possible, so what type of golf shaft should you choose?
+In most cases, you will choose between a stiff and regular flex.

-One of the most common problems that many golfers face is finding the right flex.
+One of the most common problems many golfers face is choosing between the stiff and the regular flex.
 You could have a smooth and mechanically-proper swing but still not play your best golf because of the flex in the shafts.

-There are three basic numbers that you will need to understand to find the right woods, irons, or hybrids.
-They are the swing speed, driver distance, and the club you hit from about 150 yards.
+There are 5 basic factors you will need to understand to find the right woods, irons, or hybrids.
+They are:

 - Stiff – Between 90 and 105 miles per hour

 - Regular – Between 80 and 95 miles per hour